-In this particular article, we’ll be looking at the Sigma 60mm F2.8.
+In this particular article, we’ll be looking at the telephoto lens from that series, the Sigma 60mm F2.8, a low-budget portrait lens.

 - Small and compact